Longwater1234/WedemyServer/README.md

 mysqldump file `data_wedemy.sql` inside [src/main/resources](src/main/resources/data_wedemy.sql) which contains sample data for some tables.
 Please take a look at the [ERD diagram](src/main/resources/wedemy_erd.png) of this DB.

+- CREATE new schema called `wedemy` with charset utf8mb4.
 - To maintain consistent time-zone (UTC) with your Java app, ensure your JDBC connection URL has parameter `connectionTimeZone=UTC`.
 See example below.
 For native @Query's, use UTC_TIMESTAMP() or UTC_DATE().
    ```properties